strimzi/proposals/009-crd-v1-roadmap.md

  * Rewrite their Kafka `spec.kafka.listeners` fields to use a list.
  * Check they’re not using any “deprecated” fields in any of their resources.

-### Strimzi "0.21.0"
+### Strimzi X (approximately January 2021)

-This release will be a gate release, meaning that all existing Strimzi users will have to pass through 0.21 in order to upgrade to 0.22.
+This release will be a gate release, meaning that all existing Strimzi users will have to pass through X in order to upgrade to Z.
 This should work on Kubernetes 1.16-1.20.
 It can’t work on lower versions because it relies on having support for per-versions validation schemas in CRDs, a feature that wasn’t available before 1.16.
-It can’t work on higher versions because that don’t support `v1beta1` of the CRD API.
+It can’t work on higher versions because that don’t support `apiextensions.k8s.io/v1beta1` of the CRD API.

 #### Development